 - Climbing vegetables do well in areas that are shaded in the morning but sunny by afternoon.
 Cucumbers and pole beans will clamber up supports into the sunshine.

-- Perennial vegetables such as rhubarb, asparagus, and Jerusalem artichokes can be grown in partial shade.
+- Perennial vegetables such as rhubarb, asparagus, and Jerusalem artichokes can be grown in partial sun or partial shade.

-- Vegetables that are susceptible to bolting, like broccoli, cauliflower, and spinach, can benefit from being grown in partial shade, particularly in hotter climates.
+- Vegetables that are susceptible to bolting, like broccoli, cauliflower, and spinach, can benefit from being grown in partial sun, particularly in hotter climates.

 - For areas that receive morning sun then afternoon shade, try vegetables such as celery, carrots, and bush beans.

 Here is the list of our Growing Guides for shade-tolerant vegetables and herbs:

 - Sour (acid) cherries actually fare better in shady plots, as they don’t need the sun to sweeten them.
 Plus, they look very pretty when trained on a north-facing wall.